 California employers with five or more employees must provide harassment prevention training to all employees.
 Prior to SB1343, California employers were required to train just their managers—typically about 25 percent of the workforce.
 Under the new law, they must train 100 percent of the workforce.
 Around 92 percent of the state’s workforce—an estimated 15.5 million workers—will now receive sexual harassment training biennially.

 What are the specifics of the new legislation related to training?
-The training:

 • Must occur between January 1st, 2019 and December 31st, 2019 to be compliant with the January 1st, 2020 deadline.